speedment/speedment-doc/pages/speedment_examples.md

 FilmImpl { filmId = 3, title = ADAPTATION HOLES, ...
 ```

-This stream is rendered to the following SQL query (for MySQL):
+and is rendered to the following SQL query (for MySQL):
 ``` sql
 SELECT
     `film_id`,`title`,`description`,`release_year`,